Frequently Asked Questions

 Documents that are sent to the EAB's hand-delivery address (below) through the U.S. Postal Service (except by Express Mail) will be returned to the sender and shall not be considered as filed.
 Express Mail is hand-delivered by the U.S. Postal Service and must be delivered as outlined in subpart ii, below.
 Documents sent by commercial delivery services such as Federal Express and UPS are also hand-delivered and must be delivered as outlined in subpart ii, below. ii.
 Hand Delivery Address

 Documents that are hand-carried, delivered via courier, mailed by Express Mail, or delivered by a non-U.S. Postal Service commercial delivery service (e.g., Federal Express or UPS) MUST be delivered to the hand delivery address.
-Please note, the EAB hand delivery address changed on November 28, 2012, to the following:

 Clerk of the Board Please include the Board's phone number, (202) 233-0122, for all hand-delivered documents.